 Why did you want to study in Cambridge?

 Opportunity!
 After defining my research question, I was very lucky to be working in a place like Cambridge where the opportunities to meet researchers, discuss ideas, design studies and get support to start my own project are just part of the ethos of the city.
 Plus it was very convenient to already be working at Addenbrooke’s Hospital.

 What are the best, and worst, things about being a PhD student here?

 As I mentioned previously, the scope for collaboration and abundance of support to undertake research is one of the best aspects.
 Also, there are so many talks and short courses around the city on a daily basis that there is always ample opportunity to develop your knowledge and skills however you see fit.
 I can’t think of any bad things, except that it is not by the sea.

-Rohit's supervisor is Mr Stephen Price and he is a member of the Neurobiology and brain cancers programme.
+Rohit's supervisor is Mr Stephen Price and he is a programme of the Neuro-oncology programme.